BruceWind/SoftCodec/README.md

 **1. building**

 It depend on NDK 16, but you don't need to download manually.
-By the time you executed `./gradlew assembleDebug`, gradle will download it automatically in the event that your computer does not has NDK 16.
+By the time you executed `./gradlew assembleDebug`, gradle will download it automatically in case your computer has no NDK 16.

 **2. Testing with a RTMP server:**